 Mine development will commence with the removal of trees and roots, and then the dredging removal of the muskeg and clay overlying the dolomitic limestone.
 For this initial stage of the mining operation, the work will be performed using contractors as part of capital expenditures.
 Mechanical removal using excavators for removal, trucks for transportation and dumping would be difficult because of the soft clays.
 Given the challenges and costs associated with the mechanical removal of the overburden, a dredging method has been selected to remove the muskeg and clay.

-The removal of the dolomite will take approximately 2 years with frac sand being available at the beginning of "Year -1".
-A further year later at the start of "Year 1", the nickel ore will be available for processing.
+The dredging operation is scheduled to commence in the spring of "Year -3" (2011) to prepare for dolomite removal starting at the beginning of "Year -2" (2012).
+The removal of the dolomite will take approximately 2 years with frac sand being available at the beginning of "Year -1" (2013).
+A further year later at the start of "Year 1" (2014), the nickel ore will be available for processesing.

-The ultimate pit design (Figure 3.2-4) contains the mining reserves as listed in Table 3.3-2.
+The ultimate pit design (Figure 3.2-5) contains the mining reserves as listed in Table 3.3-2.
 The mining reserve represents ore contained within the ultimate detailed pit design and includes mining dilution, ramps, and berms.
 The values shown in Table 3.3-2 represent concentrator feed in terms of Nickel (Ni(S)) values, which will be subject to a 71.3% concentrator recovery at the 0.430% Ni(S) feed grade.

-Classification Tonnes (millions) Grade (%Ni(S)) Nickel (millions of pounds)

-Proven 6.6 0.487 70.5

-Probable 18.6 0.410 167.5

-Total Proven and Probable 25.2 0.430 238.0
+Classification Nickel (millions of Tonnes (millions) Grade (%Ni(S)) pounds) 0.487 Proven 6.6 70.5 Probable 0.410 167.5 18.6 Total Proven and Probable 25.2 0.430 238.0